 For Mixtapes, we ask today's leading musicians, authors, filmmakers and artists to curate an hour of new-music that they find particularly compelling or that exemplifies the shifting boundaries of today's musical climate.
-Today's mixtape comes courtesy of Steve Smith, music editor for Time Out New York and classical music reviewer for the New York Times.
+Today's mixtape comes courtesy of Steve Smith, former music editor for Time Out New York and classical music reviewer for the New York Times.

 By Steve Smith

 "Everyone pursues his or her own path to musical adventurousness; for me, it started by forgetting to mail a postcard.
 As a nascent appreciator of fine music growing up in a then-small town outside of Houston, Texas, I relied on the Columbia House record club and the U.S. Mail to provide a monthly fix of Debussy or Pavarotti.
 Having neglected to send in my “don’t ship” card one month, I became the owner of something called The Photographer, by a living, breathing classical-music composer: Philip Glass.

 Naturally, my course to broadened ears wasn’t singly reliant on a fluke; there were gateway drugs like Laurie Anderson and Frank Zappa.
 But after that first Glass album – or cassette tape, actually – I needed more.
 By the time I got to Einstein on the Beach, particularly the free-jazz saxophone fury barely caged by pulsating rhythms in “Building” from Act IV, I was hooked.